-I’ve discussed my journey with vestibular migraine under “My Story”, but I haven’t really talked about the natural treatments I’m using for daily migraine prevention.
-This is where having a blog gets a little uncomfortable for me.
+I’ve discussed my journey with vestibular migraine under “My Story”, but I haven’t really talked about the natural treatments I’m using to prevent migraines on a daily basis This is where having a blog gets a little uncomfortable for me.
 I talk openly in my closed migraine groups about these things, but it’s much different to share it with everyone and their dog (or cat).
-I figure the best part of sharing something so personal is the potential for it to help one reader.
-I also want people to know that recovering from migraines is sometimes possible without medication.
+However, the best part of sharing something so personal is the potential for it to help one reader.
+I also want people to know that recovering from migraine disorders is sometimes possible without medication.
 Sometimes it’s not possible.
 Either way is ok and completely dependent on the individual.
 It’s often rooted in the goals you’re trying to accomplish in your migraine journey.

-I’ve been incredibly lucky that I’ve done well without medication for the majority of my vestibular migraine journey (I’ve currently added in timolol malate eye drops).
+I’ve been incredibly lucky that I’ve done well without medication for the majority of my vestibular migraine journey (I added in timolol malate eye drops as a migraine preventative and then now only use as a rescue mediation).
 Even the weaning process wasn’t horrible, although I did experience some pretty significant side effects from getting off birth control.
 A few of them were a constant low level of dizziness when I previously had breaks, extreme fatigue, HORRIBLE cramps, and an increase in headaches (yes, headaches are not migraines).
 It was tough for a month or two, but eventually evened out back to a good baseline.
 I really buckled down on the supplements below and the HYH diet during that time.

 The Heal Your Headache Diet – Obviously I wouldn’t have a page devoted to recipes if it didn’t work for me, but during my time weaning off my medications it definitely helped me keep my vestibular symptoms more stable.
 I was trying to re-introduce avocado during my first month off birth control, and was finding random results so I decided to table re-introducing trigger foods for a while until everything stabilized.

-One thing that I learned from my Migraine Strong group is that there are different types of magnesium that are better for different things.
 Many brands, like the Calm drink you see all over instagram, contain magnesium citrate.
 If you’ve ever taken magnesium and had an upset stomach after, chances are you’re taking the citrate or oxide version.
 It has a laxative effect on many people.
-Taking high amounts of it, like the levels needed for migraine treatment, can cause gastrointestinal distress.
-Brands like Calm and Migrelief like to use it not only because it’s fairly well absorbed, but also because it’s cheap.
-Oh and there’s also this fun little fact about Calm containing arsenic floating around out there.
-Granted there’s been arsenic found in several popular wines, so maybe take that with a grain of salt.
+Taking high amounts of it, like the levels needed for migraine treatment, can sometimes cause gastrointestinal distress.
+Brands like Calm and Migrelief like to use it not only because it’s fairly well absorbed, but also because it’s cheap and used in some of the initial studies on migraine and magnesium.

 There are a few other versions that are good for those with magnesium deficiency and chronic illness.
 Malate is said to be good for people with fibromyalgia or CFS.
 For people taking high doses, magnesium glycinate is really great since it is bonded to the amino acid glycine as opposed to citrate which is bonded to citric acid.
 Glycine itself supports digestive and mental health, as well as having natural relaxing properties.
 This makes it an optimum form of magnesium for those with migraines or neurological issues.

 Another good option is magnesium threonate, which studies have shown is good for mental clarity, memory, and overall brain health.
 This one can be a lot more expensive and difficult to find.
 Pure Encapsulations makes a clean kind called CogniMag.
 I have ordered the 3 below and found all have great results.
-I have been taking the CogniMag for 2 months now and it has helped SO much with brain fog.
-You can read about it more here.
+CogniMag has been a staple for me for years now and it has helped SO much with brain fog.
 I find Metagenics makes me a little more sleepy, but more relaxed than Pure Encapsulations.
 Because of this, I like to take it at night before bed.

 - Magnesium Threonate – CogniMag by Pure Encapsulations